Sam Owens breaks down his detailed process for confidently nailing job interviews–in 10 hours flat.

 Pete Mockaitis

 All right.
-Well, now could you share with us a favorite quote, something you find inspiring?
+Now could you share a favorite quote, something you find inspiring?

 Pete Mockaitis